Don't let the summer fry your brain!

 The average person checks their mobile phone over 85 times a day.
 Young people who are too reliant on their mobile phone report being more stressed, have higher levels of Fear of Missing Out (FOMO), poorer concentration and end up getting worse grades.
 It is hard to get out of a bad habit, so it is important to get into good routines around mobile phones during the summer holidays.
 More time spent outside and with friends in person will lead to happy and healthier students

 Life is short and time is precious, so it is good to enjoy the summer holidays.
 Enjoy the much needed break and have fun.
-Just a few tweaks and nudges around good sleep, revisiting previous work a little bit and controlling your mobile phone (instead of it controlling you) can make all the difference when you return to school.
+Just a few tweaks and nudges around good sleep, revisiting previous work a little bit and controlling your mobile phone (instead of it controlling you) can make all the difference when you return to school, college or uni.